rosshadden/sublime-xpath/README.md

 - `variables` - a dictionary of custom variables, which can be used when writing an XPath query expression.
 - `auto_completion_triggers` - characters that, when typed while entering an XPath expression, will automatically show autocompletions.
 If empty, autocompletion can still be triggered manually.
 - `intelligent_auto_complete` - whether or not to include intelligent autocompletion suggestions from the document.
+- `goto_element` - when an element is selected via an XPath query, which aspect of it the cursor should move to.
+Possible values are:
+  - `open` - Select the name of the element in the open tag.
+  - `close` - Select the name of the element in the close tag.
+  - `names` - Select the name of the element in both the open and the close tag.
+  - `open_attributes` - Select all the attributes in the open tag.
+  - `content` - Select the content of the element.
+  - `entire` - Select the entire element i.e. it's open tag, contents and close tag.
+  - `none` - Do not move the cursor.
+- `goto_attribute` - when an attribute is selected via an XPath query, which aspect of it the cursor should move to.
+Possible values are:
+  - `name` - Select the name of the attribute.
+  - `value` - Select the value (inside the quotes) of the attribute.
+  - `entire` - Select the name and the value of the attribute.
+  - `element` - Select the element that the attribute belongs to, using the `goto_element` rules.
+  - `none` - Do not move the cursor.

 <a name="demos"></a>
 ## Demonstrations